yuanchaiyc/Ling471/assignments/Assignment1.md

 1. Take a screenshot of the output and add this to your submission on Canvas.
 Please note that we will be running your script during grading, and the output should match what is shown in your screenshot.

-2. Go to your GitHub respository and locate the link to the commit number toward the top of your repo.
+2. Go to your GitHub repository and locate the link to the commit number toward the top of your repo.
 (See below image.)

     <img width="700" alt="submission" src="https://github.com/yuanchaiyc/Ling471/blob/main/imgs/a1_submission.png">